 You can check out my all-time favorite mantra here.

 You too can experience this groovy power, intuition and connection by following the simple meditation steps outlined below.
-To help you demystify your meditation practice, I’ve created Gabby’s Guide to Meditation for beginners.
-These 10 steps will help you begin your very own meditation practice now and guide you to embrace the life-changing benefits that this tool has to offer.
+To help you demystify your meditation practice, I’ve created a Beginner’s Guide to Meditation.
+These 10 tips will help you start your own meditation practice and experience awesome benefits.

 1. Anyone can meditate.
 You’ve just gotta want it.